amphp/http-server/README.md

 ##### The Request Environment

-Aerys passes requests to applications using a CGI-like array similar to the PHP web SAPI's `$_SERVER`.
+Aerys passes request details to applications using a map structure similar to the PHP web SAPI's `$_SERVER`.
 The example below returnes the contents of the request environment as a response.

 ```php